zhang6217/DataMiningChicagoRideshareAnalysis/README.md

 # Chicago Rideshare Analysis

-Repository for Data Mining Principles final project at the University of Chicago.
+Repository for Data Mining Principles final project at The University of Chicago.
 Created by @lucia-ronchi, @luisflosi, @zhang6217, and @SophieHuGit

-This project is a look at the tipping behaviors of customers of rideshares or taxi in the city of Chicago.
-Our goal is to find potential customers who don't usually tip so we can target at and encourage them to start to tip.
+This project is a look at the tipping behavior of customers of Rideshare and Taxi in the city of Chicago.
+Our goal is to predict trips where there won't be a tip so that we can target the riders, encouraging them to tip.

 The data preparation process was part of another group project, explained in [this](https://github.com/ltyomkin/Chicago-Rideshare-Analysis) repository.